AitonGoldman/replay_rules/PINBURGH_RULES.md

 group, both players advance and a tiebreaker is not required.
 No warm-up or practice time will be provided to any finalist on any machine.
 The #1-#4 seeds pass through to the quarterfinals, and the #5-16 seeds pass through to the second round.
-The first round of finals will start with the following six groups:
+The first round of finals will start with the following six groups: `Do we really need this here, or is it like the seeding for group assignment, and can be posted elsewhere?`
 First Round, Group 1: #17, #28, #29, #
 First Round, Group 2: #18, #27, #30, #
 First Round, Group 3: #19, #26, #31, #